seppo0010/objc-rlite/README.md

 Notice that retrieving a value that was set as a number will return a string object, since the number was serialized as a string.

+To retrieve binary data from the database set binary to true in the call to ObjCHirlite.command:binary: and the response will be an instance (or an array of instances) of NSData instead of NSString.

 ## Requirements

 ## Installation